erikrikarddaniel/gtdb-trees/trees/README.md

     rid of anything preciding the actual name in the leaf labels.

 11. Check for higher ranked leaf labels, e.g. "o__" in leaf nodes, and delete.
+    Search, delete one, search again, repeat until the search gives no *leaf* nodes.

 11. Save by exporting to Newick format.
 Use `.newick` as suffix and name the file e.g. `ar122_r95_family.newick`.